Job duties and responsibility

 3) Empty wastebaskets, empty and clean ashtrays, and transport other trash and waste to disposal areas.

 4) Care for children and/or elderly persons by control their activities, providing friendship, and assisting them with dressing, bathing, eating, and other needs.

-5) Carry linens, towels, toilet items, and cleaning supplies, using wheeled carts.
+5) Carry linens, amathawula, toilet items, and cleaning supplies, using wheeled carts.